abhy12/JS-Components/src/components/accordion/README.md

 </td>
 <td>You can use single selector as a accordion toggle button or collection of HTML element in array or DOM elements nodes.

-**Note**: use can use either multiple values of DOM query string selector or DOM elements nodes, not both at same time as button property value</td>
+**Note**: you can use either multiple values of DOM query string selector or DOM elements nodes, not both at same time as button property value.</td>
 </tr>
 <tr>
 <td> collapsed </td>